-- a) regular diversity monitoring regarding the impact of the Development on affected third parties (in concert with the approved Baseline Study and updates to it); - b) reporting on the engagement process and how representations from third party stakeholders will be taken into account; and - c) any further mitigation measures (including a programme for implementation) that are identified as a result of the ongoing monitoring and are both necessary and directly related to the Development." - 8.3 Grainger published its Seven Sisters Community Engagement Strategy in February 2016 which set out its approach to satisfying the above requirements.
+- regular diversity monitoring regarding the impact of the Development on affected third parties (in concert with the approved Baseline Study and updates to it); - b) reporting on the engagement process and how representations from third party stakeholders will be taken into account; and - c) any further mitigation measures (including a programme for implementation) that are identified as a result of the ongoing monitoring and are both necessary and directly related to the Development."32 - 8.3 Grainger published its Seven Sisters Community Engagement Strategy33 in February 2016 which set out its approach to satisfying the above requirements.
 In particular, it sets out proposed engagement activities for four specific identified groups: - Property owners/lessees and tenants - Market traders - Community stakeholders - Wider community engagement - 8.4 The section relating to property owners/lessees and tenants centred around the ongoing negotiations to acquire the land required to go ahead with the development.
-This included commitments to continue engaging with affected parties through written correspondence, the offer of individual meetings, door-knocking,
+This included commitments to continue engaging with affected parties through written correspondence, the offer of individual meetings, door-knocking, telephone calls and drop-in events and to provide assistance in finding alternative premises for those requiring it. - 8.5 The section relating to community stakeholders included commitments to maintain ongoing contact and provide updates to various community groups such as local residents' associations. - 8.6 The section relating to wider community engagement included commitments to host public events at key stages of the project and to provide information about the project in key community venues in the immediate area including at the Seven Sisters Market and at the nearby Marcus Garvey Library.

-&lt;sup>32 Paragraph 21.1, Schedule 4 (Developer's Covenants), S106 agreement on the Wards Corner site, 11th July 2012
+32 Paragraph 21.1, Schedule 4 (Developer's Covenants), S106 agreement on the Wards Corner site, 11th July 2012

-&lt;sup>33 Seven Sisters Community Engagement Strategy: http://bailey.persona-pi.com/Public-Inquiries/seven-sisters/core-docs/cd4/cd4-35.pdf
+33 Seven Sisters Community Engagement Strategy: http://bailey.persona-pi.com/Public-Inquiries/seven-sisters/core-docs/cd4/cd4-35.pdf